mr-ryan-james/chatty-mcchatface/README.md

 If you want to have fun plugging in your token and seeing what the result looks like, you can do so fairly simply.

 Assuming you are authenticated into Chatty-McChatface ->

-1. (In Chrome) Open up Developer Tools
+1. Open up Developer Tools in Chrome
 2. Navigate to the Resources bar
 3. Expand "Local Storage"
 4. Click on https://chatty-mcchatface.herokuapp.com
-5. You should see a "User" key and a token key.
-Copy the entire value of the Token key.
+⋅⋅* You should see a "user" key and a "token" key.
+5. Copy the entire value of the Token key.
 6. Go to https://jwt.io/
 7. Paste the oken into the "Encoded" field on the page.
-There should be 3 sections seperated by . in the JWT.
-The first is a base64 encoded header, the second is a base64 encoded payload (which shows the user id and expiration), and the last is our signature.
+⋅⋅1.
+There should be 3 sections seperated by . in the JWT ⋅⋅2.
+The first is a base64 encoded header
+⋅⋅3. the second is a base64 encoded payload (which shows the user id and expiration) ⋅⋅4.
+And the third is the verifying signature

 #### Things not yet implemented in this alpha release of Chatty McChatface